cocos/cocos-docs/en/advanced-topics/native-secondary-development.md

-# Native Platform Development Guide
+# Native Platform Secondary Development Guide

 If you need to integrate third-party SDK libraries or modify, add or remove C++, Objective-C, or Java code files, the following information can help you do it faster.